RayaanKhanGH/Transcendence-T1/README.md

 ## 🙏 Acknowledgments

 - Built with Python, AI, and attention to detail
-- Powered by Transformers and PyTorch
+- Powered by Google Gemini
 - Vector search by Pinecone
-- LLM capabilities by Google Gemini

 ---